YifanShenSZ/Columbus7-Extension/README.md

 #### Common bug
 * 'maxbl' too small: increase maxbl in cisrtin, usually up to 200000

+### Geometry optimization
+1. NROOT also specifies which surface to optimize on.
+You can overwrite it with the transition moment input transmomin (i.e. set computing transition moment between m-th and m-th state to optimize on m-th surface)
+2. By default GDIIS searches for minimum with BFGS.
+To search for saddle point, replace bfgs at the last line in gdiisin with sadd

 ### Weird stuff
-* Basis and orbital
 1. To use special basis, do not run prepinp
 2. The number of each kind of orbitals appearing in cidrtin cannot exceed 256, including the frozen orbitals

-* Geometry optimization
-1. NROOT also specifies which surface to optimize on.
-You can overwrite it with the transition moment input transmomin (i.e. set computing transition moment between m-th and m-th state to optimize on m-th surface)